varabyte/kobweb/docs/css-style.md

 ### Automatic migration

-The version of Kobweb that introduced this feature also includes a Gradle task `kobwebMigrateToCssStyle`.
-You should absolutely run this first, although make sure you're in a safe environment where you can revert your changes if something goes wrong.
+The version of Kobweb that introduced `CssStyle` also includes a Gradle task `kobwebMigrateToCssStyle`.
+You are encouraged to run this as soon as possible after updating to this new version, although you should make sure you're in a safe environment where you can revert your changes if something goes wrong.

 ```bash
 $ cd site